sebdevnull/boyboy/docs/TestedROMs.md

 # Tested ROMs status

 This document lists the ROMs that have been tested with the BoyBoy emulator, along with their current status.
 The goal is to ensure compatibility with a wide range of games and test ROMs to validate the accuracy of the emulator.
 It includes both commercial games and well-known test ROMs used in the emulator development community.

-> See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for detailed attribution, licenses, and legal notices.
+> See [Third-Party Licenses](LICENSE-THIRD-PARTY.md) for detailed attribution, licenses, and legal notices.

 ## Games